 With permission from the Environment Protection Agency (New York, N.Y. – Feb.
-2, 2015) Money from a historic settlement reached with Anadarko and Kerr-McGee has now been disbursed for cleanups across the country, including $438 million that will go toward paying for past and future cleanup work at two New Jersey Superfund sites.
-The settlement funds will be used at the Welsbach Superfund site in Camden and Gloucester City, New Jersey and reimburse the federal government for substantial cleanup costs at the Federal Creosote Superfund site in Manville, New Jersey.
+2, 2015) Money from a historic settlement reached with Anadarko and Kerr-McGee has now been disbursed for cleanups across the country.
+For that’s including $438 million that will go toward paying for past and future cleanup work.
+All at two New Jersey Superfund sites.
+The settlement funds will be also used at the Welsbach Superfund site in Camden and Gloucester City, New Jersey.
+Finallyand reimburse the federal government for substantial cleanup costs at the Federal Creosote Superfund site in Manville, New Jersey.

 The entire settlement provides of $5.15 billion to resolve claims that the Anadarko, Kerr-McGee and co-plaintiff Anadarko Litigation Trust fraudulently moved assets to evade liability for contamination at Superfund sites around the country.
 Of this total, approximately $4.4 billion will be used toward cleaning up contaminated sites.
 This is the largest sum ever awarded in this type of a bankruptcy-related environmental settlement with the federal government.

 “This legal achievement in bankruptcy court is good for New Jersey and reminds others not to shirk their responsibility for environmental cleanups,” said EPA Regional Administrator Judith A. Enck said.
 “The $438 million portion of this settlement for two contaminated sites in New Jersey will allow EPA to continue its work to protect public health and the environment.”